-Regular bank patterns include classic Piggy banks, Elephants, Cats (in three tiger patterns: Cobalt blue on white, Gold on white, and Brown on tan), Chickens (for your nest egg), and for those inheriting old money, Tyrannosaurs, Stegosaurs and Brontosaurs.
+Regular bank patterns include classic Piggy banks, Elephants, Cats (in two tiger patterns: Cobalt blue on white and Rutile Gold on white), Chickens (for your nest egg), Frogs (because they make people hoppy), and for those inheriting old money, Tyrannosaurs, Stegosaurs and Brontosaurs.
 Yes, I know, the official name is "apatosaur."
 But which would you rather be, a "long neck" or a "thunder lizard?"
 I rest my case.

 Blame it all on E. D. Cope and O. C. Marsh.

 Other animals may be special-ordered, price quoted on request.
 I've made an opposum (with prehensile tail curled around her kit), armadillo, even a giraffe.
 The price for a special order will vary with its complexity; the giraffe, with wheel-thrown neck, body, and all four legs cost about twice the usual bank fee.
 But it was awfully cute.
 One thing about special orders--they can't be done fast.
 Depending on where in my firing cycle I am it can be as little as two or as much as six weeks before they're ready.
 Just so you know.